pharaox/carnalitas_sex/README.md

 The popular [Character Body Overhaul](https://www.loverslab.com/files/file/16683-character-body-overhaul/) mod adds an additional *Carnal Court Make Love* interaction that is similar to *Make Love*, but fires the CBO animated sex scene events.
 With this mod, this interaction has conditions and effects consistent with *Make Love*, and there is also an additional *Carnal Court Demand Sex* interaction consistent with *Demand Sex*.
 The CBO interactions don't use the new sex scene events and generator in any way, and also don't have the additional [*Make Love* options](#make-love-options), since they are not supported by CBO.

-#### Stress and Piety Impact
+#### Stress Impact

-Both you and the target may lose (or gain) stress and lose piety as a result of the sex interactions.
+Both you and the target may lose (or gain) stress as a result of the sex interactions.

-##### Stress

 * Gain stress if not attracted to the partner's gender.
 * Lose stress if attracted to the partner's gender and *Lustful* or *Rakish*.
 * Gain / lose stress if having sex with that partner is sinful (adultery, sodomy, or incest) according to their faith and *Zealous* or *Cynical*.

-##### Piety

-* Lose piety if having sex with that partner is sinful (adultery, sodomy, or incest) according to their faith.
-* Lose more piety if the corresponding sin is considered illegal instead of merely shunned by their faith.
-* Lose even more piety if multiple sins are being committed at the same time.

-Note that lovers are exempt from the above piety effects, since either your *Lover* relationship is still a secret (and so are your sins), or it has been exposed and you have been already punished (by losing a level of devotion, getting negative traits, etc).
-Also, you are unlikely to commit any sins by having sex with an official consort, since they usually could not have become your consort in the first place.
-Therefore, the above piety effects mostly apply if the target is a slave or a prostitute.

 #### Sex Scene Flags